edodisa/python_data_analysis_projects/Netflix Data Analysis/README.md

 # Netflix Data Analysis

 In this project we will provide data analysis on a dataset from on Kaggle about TV shows and movies available on Netflix till 2021.
-We will answer to different question that will help up to differnt questions in order to gain a deep knowledge of the data.
+We will answer to different questions in order to gain a deep knowledge of the data.
 We will also build a recommendation system based on plot using Sklearn to recommend movies to a user.

 ---